phoenixframework/phoenix/guides/controllers.md

   |> send_resp(404, "Not found")
 ```

 It's also important to note that halting will only stop the plug pipeline from continuing.
-Function plugs will still execute unless their implementation checks for the `:halt` value.
+Function plugs will still execute unless their implementation checks for the `:halted` value.

 ```
   def post_authorization_plug(%{halted: true} = conn, _), do: conn